tinikolov/OTA_Update/README.md

 - arduino/Firmware - library to handle the received messages from the control box and stores the record data on SPI flash.
 Performs a checksum check at the end of each transfer to verify the integrity of the received data
 - bootloader - a custom version that reads data from SPI flash and decrypts it on the fly before flushing the internal memory.

-The library is tested and fully functional on Arduino Leonardo board and should be compatible with other baords with a small modification on the pins for SPI flash chip.
+The library is tested and fully functional on Arduino Leonardo board.
+The SPI flash library is tested and working on Atmega2560.

 The encryption algorithm is  based on the [tinyAES](https://github.com/kokke/tiny-AES-c) implementaion.

 # Bootloader
-The bootloader version is using the original Caterina make file with removed LUFA drivers and have a complete new custom logic.
-The added code will result in a compiledsize of just under 2KB (Originally Caterina takes 4KB).
+The bootloader  is using the original Caterina make file with removed LUFA drivers and have a complete new custom logic.
+The added code will result in a compiled size of just under 2KB (Originally Caterina takes 4KB).

 ## To burn on Arduino board